Mehak-2005/BugTrack-AI/README.md

 Workload

-Assigned tasks

-Example roles include:

-Frontend Developer

-Backend Developer

-QA Engineer

-Tester

-Project Manager

-9. Comments & Attachments

-Defects can contain supporting collaboration information.
+This information becomes important for intelligent assignment in Milestone 2.

-Comments
+8. Comments

+Comments allow team members to communicate within the context of a defect.

-Used to keep discussions directly connected to the defect.
+This helps keep technical discussion connected to the issue instead of spreading information across different communication channels.

-Attachments
+9. Attachments

-Used to associate supporting files or evidence with an issue.
+Defects can contain supporting attachments.

+Attachments can provide additional context such as:

+Screenshots

+Documents

+Supporting files

+Evidence related to the defect

 10. Activity History

-Important actions can be recorded in an activity/audit history.
+Important issue actions are recorded in activity history.

-This improves:

-Traceability

-Accountability

-Debugging of workflow changes

-Understanding of what happened to a defect
+This provides traceability and helps users understand what happened to a defect over time.

-11. AI-Assisted Bug Reporting Foundation
+11. Milestone 1 Result

+At the end of Milestone 1, DefectIQ provided a structured foundation for:

+Projects → Defects → Team Members → Collaboration → Activity Tracking

-Milestone 1 establishes the initial AI-assisted defect analysis foundation, which is expanded significantly in Milestone 2.
+This foundation enabled the intelligent workflow introduced in Milestone 2.

 ## 🧠 Milestone 2 — Intelligent Defect Management ##

+Status: ✅ Completed

-Milestone 2 builds on the Milestone 1 foundation and adds an intelligent engineering workflow.
+Milestone 2 extends the foundation of DefectIQ by connecting defect management, team workflow, sprint planning, and AI-assisted engineering.

-The focus is:
+The main transformation is:

-From simply tracking defects → to helping teams understand, assign, resolve, test and verify them.
+From simple bug tracking → to intelligent defect management.

-🔄 1.
-Controlled Defect Lifecycle
+1. Controlled Defect Lifecycle

-Milestone 2 introduces a clearly defined defect workflow:
+Defects move through a structured lifecycle:

+Reported → Assigned → In Progress → In Review → Resolved → Verified → Closed

 Reported

-   ↓
+A new defect is created and recorded.

 Assigned

-   ↓
+An appropriate team member becomes responsible for the issue.

 In Progress

-   ↓
+Development or testing work begins.

 In Review
-   ↓
-Resolved
-   ↓
-Verified
-   ↓
-Closed

-Status definitions

-Status

-Meaning

-Reported

-A new defect has been created.

-Assigned

-An owner has been selected.

-In Progress

-Development/investigation is taking place.

-In Review

-The completed work is being reviewed.
+The completed work is reviewed.

 Resolved